gmartin1603/tcr-parking/requirements/Estimate.md

 ### Project Quote:
 * $3000 & advertising/promotion of Martin Solutions LLC in connection with the Advance Ordering and Parking Platform.
   - Covers the design, development, testing and deployment of the system as well as the first year of hosting and maintenance.
-  - Hosting and maintenance plans after the first year available starting at $500/year.
+  - Hosting and maintenance plans after the first year are available starting at $500/year.
-  - Additional features and enhancements available as a later phase to be addressed with a separate project.

 ### Payment Schedule:
-* $500 deposit to start the project
+* $500 deposit when project is approved
 * $1000 after the design phase
 * $1000 after the development phase
 * $500 after successful production testing